 - weigh and make health-related decisions based on an understanding of the value and limits of scientific knowledge and the scientific method

 Choose and research a topic related to human biology.
 Imagine that you are creating a small booklet that will become available at a local health clinic.
 The booklet should be educational and understandable by the general public.
-You may select one topic that relates to either homeostatic mechanisms or to a disease that may interest you because of your own health or family history.
-You will find a list of suggested topics below, or you may come up with your own.
-If you select a topic that is not listed below, discuss your topic with your instructor before beginning work.
+You may select one topic that relates to a disease that may interest you because of your own health or family history.
+Your paper should be at least 4 pages (double-spaced) long.
+This does not include references or any figures.

 - Select one of the suggested topics above (you may also choose a topic not listed above).

 - Remember that this is a booklet.
-Write six pages (double-spaced), excluding references.
-You may include pictures, tables and oyher material but please include all references.
+Write about 4 pages (double-spaced), excluding references and figures.
+You may include pictures, tables and other material but please include all references.
 You should cite information in the text from at least five sources (including books, journals, and the Internet).
 You may not use online encyclopedias as a source more than once.
-Use APA style for citing references (see http://www.umuc.edu/library/guides/apa.html).
-All source material should be paraphrased or summarized in your own words.
+Use APA style for citing references All source material should be paraphrased or summarized in your own words.
 You should have no more than one direct short quote (less than 40 words) and no long quotes (more than 40 words) in your booklet.

-- The sections of your booklet should include a title; an introduction that defines/describes your topic and what current/ongoing research has discovered about this topic; background information on what healthy organ system(s) is/are affected by the topic; the mechanism of action (e.g., how does the topic disrupt homeostasis? how does a disease spread and infect a person?); its symptoms and how it is diagnosed; current treatment options; prognosis, current and future research, conclusion, and your references.
+- The sections of your booklet should include a title; an introduction that defines/describes your topic and what current/ongoing research has discovered about this topic; backgroundinformation on what healthy organ system(s) is/are affected by the topic; the mechanism of action (e.g., how does the topic disrupt homeostasis? how does a disease spread and infect a person?); its symptoms and how it is diagnosed; current treatmentoptions; and your references.
 You may include additional sections as necessary to cover your particular topic.

 - Please keep in mind that the audience for your informational booklet is the general public.
 Your explanations and uses of evidence, illustrations, or other definitive details should be appropriate for the reader; your language should aid the reader’s understanding of the subject (including definitions where appropriate); you should use information logically, and provide conflicting evidence and research where appropriate.